 Corner Bar, 26th July 2016, 22:15

-Mind: Check out Brad Pitt with curly hair.
+Susie’s mind: Check out Brad Pitt over there.
+Curly hair.

 Mind: He’s smiling at us.